autolyticus/termite-color/README.md

  - Termite (obviously)

-Clone this repo to your termite config folder for seamless integration.
+Recommended: Clone this repo to your termite config folder for seamless integration.

+#### Installation:

 1. First backup your termite config folder
 ```